-This topic covers OSHA’s Confined Space regulation, which applies to spaces that have limited means of entry and/or exit and are not designed for continuous occupancy.
+This topic covers OSHA’s Confined Spaces general industry regulation, which applies to spaces that have limited means of entry and/or exit and are not designed for continuous occupancy.
 Some confined spaces are classified as permit-required confined spaces.
 These spaces typically contain hazardous atmospheric conditions, pose engulfment or entrapment hazards, or contain other serious hazards.
+There is a separate rule for Confined Spaces (Construction).

 Employers whose workplaces contain permit-required confined spaces must implement a comprehensive space-entry program.
 Entry into a permit-required confined space must be limited to authorized entrants.
 Other safety requirements include testing the confined space, monitoring entrants, establishing retrieval procedures, and providing appropriate training.